 COORDINARE commenced operations as the South Eastern NSW Primary Health Network (PHN) in July 2015 and is one of 31 PHNs established across Australia.
-Download a copy of our 2018/19 Annual Report Card to read about some of our key highlights and achievements over the past year or see our 2017/18 Annual Report Card, 2016/17 Report Card or 2015/16 Report Card for details about our first three years in operation.
+Download a copy of our 2019/20 Annual Report Card to read about some of our key achievements and highlights some of the work we have done together to create positive change and improve the health and wellbeing within our region.
+You can also download copies of our previous reports including:

 PHNs were established by the Department of Health on 1 July 2015 with the key objectives of increasing the efficiency and effectiveness of medical services for patients, particularly those at risk of poor health outcomes, and improving coordination of care to ensure patients receive the right care in the right place at the right time.

 COORDINARE works directly with GPs, other primary health care providers, secondary health care providers and hospitals to improve and better coordinate care across the local health system, for patients requiring care from multiple providers or at risk of poor health outcomes.
 We find innovative ways of building ‘one coordinated and sustainable health system’ which ensures improved health outcomes, better consumer experiences, enhanced provider satisfaction and increased value for money.

 COORDINARE is a not-for-profit organisation, with three members: University of Wollongong, Peoplecare and IRT.
 Our governance structure embeds strong links between the Board, our Councils and Committee, enabling a high degree of input into Board discussions.
 Find out more about our organisation structure here.